darshan-k-s/pesticide-sprayer-arm/README.md

 # Installation and Setup (Hayden + Daniel)
 - step-by-step installation instructions for dependencies and workspace setup
 - hardware setup information (UR5e connection, camera, Teensy, etc.)
+  * The UR5e robot must be running the ROS program and initially in the home position
-  * camera is mounted on the provided bracket
+  * This project uses the provided fixed depth camera on the table.
-  * Arduino is used to code the motor configuration
+  * An Arduino UNO board is used to control the vacuum and spray motors.
-  * communication is done over UART and ROS2 Client/Server communication
+  * communication is done over UART and ROS2 Client/Server communication between the robot and the Arduino board
 - any environment variables, configuration files, or calibration prcedures required to run the system (can assume there is some sort of hand-eye calibration already present in the system)
-  * having yellow crosses on the leafs provide a clear indication of bad/good leaves
+  * having yellow crosses on the leafs provide a clear indication of bad leaves
-# Running the System (Darshan)
+# Running the System
 - clear instructions for launching and running the complete system
 - example commands (e.g. ros2 launch project-name bringup.launch.py)
 - expected behaviour and example outputs